uscdev/compose/nexus/README.md

 # nexus
 Nexus plus ssl cert handling

+Note: Remember to add the docker realm to enable docker

 This upgrades the standard nexus to use SSL (for Docker Trusted Registry)

 docker service create --name nexus --replicas 1 --update-delay 10s \